Last Updated on

 - 20. Old Tire/Tyre.

 Slingshot is one of the oldest toys in the world, dating as far back as ancient times when it was used both as a weapon and hunting tool.
-It’s Pinoy version, called tirador, is an improvised toy made of a Y-shaped piece of hardwood (or branch of a tree) and rubber strips taken from the inner tube of a car wheel.
+It’s Pinoy version, called tirador, is an improvised toy made of a Y-shaped piece of hardwood (or branch of a tree) and rubber strips made from the inner tube of a car wheel.

 A leather pocket attached to the strips is pulled back in order to launch the projectile–usually a stone or a seed.
 Filipino kids use tirador either to get high-hanging fruits or hunt small animals such as birds.